Bacopin® (Bacopa monnieri Extract — Sabinsa)

 Frequently asked questions about Bacopin® (Bacopa monnieri Extract — Sabinsa)

-Bacopin® is Sabinsa's branded Bacopa monnieri extract — standardized to ≥20% bacosides by gravimetry.
+Bacopin® is Sabinsa's branded Bacopa monnieri extract, standardized to ≥20% bacosides by gravimetry.
+Bacopa monnieri (Brahmi) has been used in Ayurvedic medicine for over 2,000 years for cognition, memory, and as a calming adaptogen.

-Bacopin® (Bacopa monnieri Extract — Sabinsa) is studied for memory and learning (bacopa class evidence), anxiolytic / calming nootropic, ≥20% bacosides standardization.
+Bacopin is researched primarily for Cognitive and Stress & Anxiety.
 Bacopa monnieri at 300-450 mg/day standardized extract has been shown across multiple trials to improve memory acquisition, delayed recall, and information processing speed in both healthy adults and older populations.
-The Stough et al.